arparaschiv/solar-coronal-inversion/CLEDB_BUILD/README-RUNDB.md

 - The ./rundb scripts will wait for all thread tasks to finish before exiting.
 Due to limitation in CPU process ID (PID) tracking, the user is not notified in order of threads finalizing, but in the order they were scheduled. e.g. if thread 2 finishes before thread 0, the user will find out only after thread 0 and thread 1 finish.
 A bug might manifest if a new unrelated task is scheduled with the same PID as one of the runs, but this should not occur in normal circumstances.
 If such a case occurs, a tail of the logs will verify that everything went well and scripts can be exited manually.

-- The number of Y heights to calculate between the ymin and ymax ranges are not always a multiple of the number of CPU threads.
+- The number of Y-heights to calculate between the ymin and ymax ranges are not always a multiple of the number of CPU threads.
 The scripts will efficiently scale the tasks on the available threads.
 If you request less tasks (via [DB.INPUT](./config/DB.INPUT)) than threads (via keyboard or sbatch), the script will not utilize all pre-allocated resources.

 - The script heavily relies on the SED function.